-Cusco itself is a beautiful town.
+Cusco itself is a beautiful town and every Peru itinerary would be incomplete without a stop in Cusco.
 It doesn’t matter how much time you spend in Peru, Cusco has to be in your itinerary.
 We spent there all together 1 week exploring the city and its surroundings.
 If you have time, make sure you spend at least 1 week there (excluding Machu Picchu).
 We do recommend you to do a free walking tour during which you can learn interesting facts about the city.

 DAY TRIPS FROM CUSCO

-You can do many day trips from Cusco to see other Inca places such as: Salinas de Mares, Moray Inca Ruins or you can explore the Sacred Valley.
+You can do many day trips from Cusco to see other Inca places such as: Salineras de Maras (Salt mines of Maras), Moray Inca Ruins or you can explore the Sacred Valley.
 Then, you need to do 1 day trip to Rainbow Mountain.
 You see what we mean?
 You need at least 3 days for all these day trips.

 Here are also a few suggestions for day tours you can take from Cusco: